DenathN/ideohint/README.md

   * **BLUEZONE_TOP_CENTER** and **BLUEZONE_TOP_LIMIT** : Center and lower limit of the top blue zone.
 Use characters like “木” to decide the value of **BLUEZONE_TOP_CENTER**.
   * **BLUEZONE_BOTTOM_CENTER** and **BLUEZONE_BOTTOM_LIMIT** : Center and lower limit of the top blue zone.
 Use characters like “木” to decide the value.
+* **Stem Width Parameters**
+    - **CANONICAL_STEM_WIDTH** : The “Canonical” stroke width among the entire font.
+Measured in a loose character like “里”.
+This parameter can be either a constant number, or a size-dependent value, in the same format of a list of PPEM-value pairs (see example above).
+    - **CANONICAL_STEM_WIDTH_DENSE**: The “Canonical” stroke width of dense characters like “襄”.
+Useful in bold weights.
+Can be either a constant number, or a size-dependent value.
+For lighter width, it should be identical to **CANONICAL_STEM_WIDTH**.
 * **Stem Restriction Parameters**
   * **TOP_CUT**: Required space for topmost, flat stems, like the topmost stroke in “里”, to the glyph top.
 In pixels.
   * **BOTTOM_CUT**: Required space for bottommost, flat stems, like the bottommost stroke in “里”, to the glyph bottom.
 In pixels.